PeterTheOne/wucorg/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 <strong>Trace Mayer:</strong>  And that's really what was so troublesome in the early days was establishing the trust.
-But as the network effects of bitcoin take root.
+But as <a href="/the-seven-network-effects-of-bitcoin/">the network effects of bitcoin</a> take root.
 And you like I’d got tons of friends now.
 Like if I ever needed a –

 </p><p>